liuslevis/dogcat/README.md

 # Preprocess

-Use `python preprocess.py` to convert raw image to 64 * 64 in gray.
+Use `python3 preprocess.py` to convert raw image to n x n in gray.

 # Train